kdave/btrfs-progs/Documentation/ch-scrub-intro.rst

    damage is detected by checksum validation and a mirror copy is used, but because ``No_COW`` files are not protected by checksum, bad data may be returned even if a good copy exists on another replica.
-Which replica is used is based on the process ID of the executable reading the file.
+Which replica is used is determined by the setting in ``/sys/fs/btrfs/<uuid>/read_policy``.
+   Currently, the only possible value for this setting is ``pid``, which uses the process ID of the executable reading the file to pick the replica.

    Writing to a ``No_COW`` file after reading from a bad replica will overwrite all replicas with the bad data.
 Detecting and recovering from a failure in